In this article, you will learn how to make almond flour, its health benefits, and why it is a better alternative to other types of flours!

 - Place it in an airtight container, seal it firmly, and store it in your freezer if you intend to use it in more than a week or two.
 When you’re ready to use it, measure the quantity you’ll need, set it aside for 15-20 minutes on the counter, and then use it as instructed in the recipe.

-Summing it up, Almond flour is a perfect substitute for wheat flour.
+Summing it up, this flour is a perfect substitute for wheat flour.
 It’s extremely nutrient-dense and can have a variety of health benefits, including a lower risk of heart disease and better blood sugar regulation.

 Almond flour is also gluten-free, making it a good option for those who have celiac disease or a wheat allergy.
-Almond flour is a good option if you’re looking for a low-carb, high-nutrient flour and want to make healthy almond flour at home easily, which will also be cheaper.
+This flour is a good option if you’re looking for a low-carb, high-nutrient flour and want to make healthy almond flour at home easily, which will also be cheaper.

-Recipes Using Almond Flour
+Recipes Using Almonds:

 - Basic Vegan Gluten-Free Cake